 What is the Two Bucket Car Wash Method?

-Repeating this process throughout the car wash process will reduce the risk of swirl marks and scratches on your paintwork.
-You can go one step further by getting yourself grit guard for your bucket that traps the dirt at the bottom of the bucket where your wash mitt can’t go.
+Repeating this process throughout the car wash process helps to reduce the risk of swirl marks and scratches on your paintwork.
+You can even go one step further by getting yourself grit guard for your car wash bucket that traps the dirt at the bottom of the bucket where your wash mitt can’t go.